githubformatthew/mobile-UI-test/README.md

 ![ForgotPassword](/images/ForgotPassword1.PNG)
 ![ForgotPassword](/images/ForgotPassword2.PNG)

-User can click “Forgot your password” in case it is needed.
+User can click “Forgot your password?” in case it is needed.
 User is then required to input the email address of the registered account for receiving a secure recovery code to reset password.

 ![ForgotPassword](/images/ForgotPassword3.PNG)